 We currently maintain two compensation plans pursuant to which we issue our common stock to officers and other employees, directors and consultants.
 These are the 2013 Equity Incentive Plan and the 2014 Employee Stock Purchase Plan, which have been approved by our stockholders.
 The 2013 Equity Incentive Plan was adopted by our Board in October 2013, and was approved by our stockholders in November 2013, replacing our prior equity compensation plans.
-The 2014 Employee Stock Purchase Plan was adopted by our Board in May 2013 and approved by our stockholders in November 2014, superseding the 1999 Employee Stock Purchase Plan.
+The 2014 Employee Stock Purchase Plan was adopted by our stockholders in November 2014, superseding the 1999 Employee Stock Purchase Plan.